code-gorilla-au/env/README.md

 # env
-simple env vars, checks if the env var exists or returns the default provided
+simple env vars, checks if the env var exists or returns the zero value

 credit goes to https://github.com/17twenty for initial authoring